Browser

 Firefox Add-Ons

-- uBlock – The premiere ad-blocker.
+• uBlock – The premiere ad-blocker.

-- Privacy Badger – Some say its redundant with uBlock but it still catches a few elements and it’s an EFF offering.
+• Privacy Badger – Some say its redundant with uBlock but it still catches a few elements and it’s an EFF offering.

-- Cookie AutoDelete – If you are new to clearing cookies this will take some time to adjust but its critical.
+• Cookie AutoDelete – If you are new to clearing cookies this will take some time to adjust but its critical.
 When you leave a webpage it will clear the cookie in 15 seconds.
 For sites you want to stay logged into add them to the whitelist.
 Turn off the annoying little pop-up notification in settings.
 Also if you are using containers make sure to enable container support.

-- Containers/Facebook Container – Containers allow you to seperate your work life from personal, and social for news.
+• Containers/Facebook Container – Containers allow you to separate your work life from personal, and social for news.
 Again this will take some time to get used to.
 Use the Facebook Container regardless to tame the beast that is FB tracking on the web.
 You can set certain sites to always open in a container.
 I have NYT always load in News and gMail always load in Google.

-- DecentralEyes – Loads some files locally instead of having to call them from a CDN.
+• DecentralEyes – Loads some files locally instead of having to call them from a CDN.

 Security Software